MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 Just for this preview version, to use the scanner, you must follow these steps:

 1. Install the current GA version (1.37.19.0) of the client.
 2. Install and configure the scanner.
 3. Start the scanner.
 4. Upgrade the Azure Information Protection client to this preview version.
-5. Start the the scanner.
+5. Start the scanner.

 If you need instructions to install, configure, and start the scanner, see [Deploying the Azure Information Protection scanner to automatically classify and protect files](../deploy-aip-scanner.md).